harikrishnan-kp/Learn-C/function.md

 ```
 <img src="utils/function/funCall.png" height="250">

-## `Is Function Declaration Necessary?` (need more clarification)
-* A declaration is necessary if the function is called before definition it and if it is used across multiple files.`

 ## What is the difference between arguments and parameters?
 * `parameters`:
     * Definition: Parameters are variables defined in the function declaration or definition to receive values when the function is called.